 Classic Macaroni Salad Recipe

-This is the macaroni salad you bring to a cookout and come home with an empty bowl.
-Creamy, slightly sweet, a little tangy — and it coats every elbow without going gluey.
+This is the macaroni salad you take to the cookout that you come home from with an empty bowl.
+Creamy, a little sweet, a little tangy, and it coats every elbow without getting gloppy.

 How to Make Classic Macaroni Salad